Overview

 Treatment for HPV in the cervix

-Any precancerous lesions need to be removed.
-Options include freezing (cryosurgery), laser, surgical removal, loop electrosurgical excision procedure (LEEP) and cold knife conization.
-LEEP uses a thin looped wire charged with an electric current to remove a thin layer of a section of the cervix and cold knife conization is a surgical procedure that removes a cone-shaped piece of the cervix.
+Precancerous lesions need to be removed.
+Options include freezing, called cryosurgery, and laser surgical removal.
+Another method called loop electrosurgical excision procedure (LEEP) uses a thin looped wire charged with an electric current to remove a thin layer of a section of the cervix.
+And cold knife conization is a surgical procedure that removes a cone-shaped piece of the cervix.

 Preparing for your appointment